 - Magic School Bus, nature videos, and other fun science shows

 What I Would NOT Have Done in the Early Homeschool Years

 Though I would have done more in math, science, and history, there are a few things I wouldn’t do at all.

 And even though I would have done “more” in subjects like science and history in the ways listed above, I wouldn’t worry about doing them every day.
-I might spend a week doing experiments if that is what they were in to at the time.
-Or perhaps done a couple of days each week in each of those areas.
+I might spend a week doing experiments if that is what they were interested in at the time.
+Or perhaps done a couple of days each week in those areas.